Journal of Threat Assessment and Management®

 Gérard N. Labuschagne

-L&S Threat Management, South Africa
+L&S Threat Management; University of the Witwatersrand, South Africa

 Troy E. McEwan